-- 1. Be on time and regularly attend class - Be responsible for the learning process, including preparation for class, such as reading and homework; participation in class discussions, including asking relevant questions; getting assignments and/or notes if absent; and accepting responsibility for not understanding an assignment or failing an assignment - 3.
+- 1. Be on time and regularly attend class, logging in every day for a summer online class - Be responsible for the learning process, including preparation for class, such as reading and homework; participation in class discussions, including asking relevant questions; getting assignments and/or notes if absent; and accepting responsibility for not understanding an assignment or failing an assignment - 3.
 Have a cooperative attitude and use appropriate language in academic environments; avoid condescending, inflammatory, threatening, or profane rhetoric, whether verbally or in written form - 4.
-Behave respectfully toward instructor and classmates to contribute to the atmosphere necessary for learning - 5.
-Be courteous to others, especially by putting away cell phones and other distractions while in class - 6.
+Behave respectfully toward instructor and classmates to contribute to the atmosphere necessary for learning

+- 5. Be courteous to others, especially by putting away cell phones and other distractions while in class - 6.
 Write down all grades and apply them to the grading scale used for the class, which is shown in the syllabus - 7.
 Submit all assignments in accordance with due dates, formats, and requirements - 8.
 Avoid all forms of cheating and plagiarism on all assignments, including improper collaboration and unauthorized AI usage - 9.
 Ask questions when something is unclear